salimmohamed/BoostBot/README.md

 ## What This Bot Does

-This bot monitors Discord messages and automatically responds when certain keywords are detected.
-It operates using your user account (not a bot account).
+This Discord self-bot monitors messages and automatically responds when certain keywords are detected or specific roles are mentioned.
+It operates using your user account (not a bot account) and can be controlled through a modern GUI interface.

 ## Features

 - **Keyword Detection**: Automatically detects specified keywords in messages
+- **Role Mention Detection**: Responds when specific roles are mentioned
+- **Channel Filtering**: Restrict bot responses to specific channels only
-- **Customizable Responses**: Set custom responses for each keyword
+- **Customizable Responses**: Set custom responses for each keyword and role
-- **Case Sensitivity**: Toggle case-sensitive matching
+- **Case Sensitivity**: Toggle case-sensitive keyword matching
 - **Self-Response Control**: Choose whether to respond to your own messages
-- **Live Configuration**: Add/remove keywords without restarting
+- **Reply Mode**: Choose between replying to messages or sending new ones
+- **Modern GUI Interface**: Easy-to-use CustomTkinter interface for configuration
+- **Process Management**: Start/stop bot with proper cleanup and logging
 - **Rate Limiting**: Built-in delays to avoid Discord rate limits
+- **Multi-Instance Protection**: Prevents multiple bot instances from running

 ## Setup Instructions